 Wilbur Robinson had thought for most of his life that he was straight.
 He had liked girls, chased them, but never kissed one.
 He wanted to, but with the amount of money Cornelius made from his inventions, his parents thought private school fitting, and the girls in private school had way too many morals.
 Therefore, he had never kissed a girl, so he couldn't say if he liked it, but what straight male didn't?
 He had had a girlfriend earlier in the year, but she was just as cocky as he was, and two stuck up people can't be in the same room without arguing.
 He had never advanced further than holding her hand.
 That being said, his experience with the opposite sex hadn't gone well, but he had never considered himself gay.

-He didn't consider being gay a bad thing, but attractive males are supposed to be woman chasers, and it was considered normal for a man to be straight.
+He didn't consider being gay a bad thing, but attractive males were supposed to be woman chasers, and it was considered normal for a man to be straight.
 He was cool, confident, he didn't want to be considered strange.
 Then again, the thought never dawned on him that he was anything but straight…until Lewis.
 He knew it was wrong the moment he met him, but from that first encounter he felt something for him.
 It was almost like a magnet, a force of gravity, and yet, from the moment he saw him he knew Lewis was his father.
 He knew it would all be doomed before it started.

 He didn't accept it right away.
 He tried to brush it off, and it worked for a bit, but Lewis was so blind to his own sex appeal and it drove Wilbur nuts.
 Wilbur wasn't attracted to his father, but Lewis made him see something he had never noticed before, a certain fire.
 He could let so many people go in life, but when someone makes you want your own father, you can't let them just live with it.
 You have to make them know.
 He watched him walk around for two hours unaware of his own grace.
 It was almost sickening that someone so beautiful could think of themselves as so worthless.
 Therefore, it was not just for the benefit of the time stream that Lewis's confidence be renewed, but for the benefit of Wilbur's sanity, if he had any left.